 For the affective component of tinnitus related to stress, anxiety and depression, patients may find relief with tricyclics, an older class of antidepressants.
 Doctors may also prescribe antiseizure drugs, sleeping pills, muscle relaxants, or benzodiazepenes like diazepam (Valium) or clonazepam (Klonopin).

 Masking the noise is a common approach to lessen the tinnitus.
 Many people are only bothered by tinnitus when it is quiet like before sleeping.
 Masking involves using the noise from a fan, humidifier, turning between radio stations and using the noise that is produced or using music or other soothing sounds through headphones or earphones.

 People with hearing loss may find a hearing aid helps.
 Additionally, masking can be incorporated into the hearing aid itself.
 By boosting lower frequencies in the hearing aid, those with high frequency hearing loss may find relief.

 The 2010 issue of the Journal of Psychosomatic Research.
 2010 Mar;68(3):245-51, found that a self-help book, without therapist assistance, may help in alleviating distress associated with tinnitus and can provide inexpensive treatment that is not bound by time or place.
 They call this bibliotherapy, which is book therapy.
-The book they used is Tinnitus: A Self-Management Guide for the Ringing in Your Ears.
+The book they used is Tinnitus: A Self-Management Guide for the Ringing in Your Ears available below.